craigmarshalldesign/fightcards/docs/multiplayer-schema.md

 ### Client Lobby Flow

-- The lobby browser subscribes to the 20 most recent entries and sorts them by `updatedAt` (falling back to `createdAt` when missing) so newly active rooms bubble to the top of the list.
+- The lobby browser subscribes to the 20 most recent entries (using the public rule scope described above) and sorts them by `updatedAt` (falling back to `createdAt` when missing) so newly active rooms bubble to the top of the list.
 Filtering to `open`, `ready`, `starting`, and `playing` states now happens client-side to avoid schema validation issues when optional fields are absent.
 - A manual **Refresh** control re-runs the subscription query on demand so players can immediately pull in lobbies created from other devices.
 Subscription failures surface an inline error allowing players to retry.
 - Seat updates (claiming/leaving, deck choices, ready toggles) optimistically update the local lobby state while the InstantDB transaction completes, ensuring UI controls reflect the current selection immediately.
 - Player name search is performed entirely client-side by matching the lower-cased `hostDisplayName` and `guestDisplayName` fields.
 The `searchKey` column exists to speed up server-side filtering if rules are added later.